The Employment Law Review: India

 Once it is established that a foreign company has a PE in India, the profits that are attributed to its activities in India through the PE will be taxed as business income in accordance with the rules laid down in Article 7 of India's tax treaties.

 The Contract Act 1872 (CA) declares all the contracts that impose any 'restraint of trade' as void.
-Further, the Indian Constitution guarantees that all citizens have a right 'to practice any profession, or to carry on any occupation, trade or business'.
+Further, India's Constitution guarantees that all citizens have a right 'to practise any profession, or to carry on any occupation, trade or business'.

 It is a settled position of law that negative covenants in effect during the period of employment, when the employee is bound to serve his or her employer exclusively, are not to be regarded as a restraint of trade.
 However, post-employment conditions or restrictions are rendered void by the CA.